felix-cfzhou/GooseOrNot/README.md

 ### TensorFlow
 This project was partially inspired by Professor Andrew Ng's Deep Learning Specialization on Coursera.
 Definitely shoutout to him for the excellent material.

-### Celery
+### Redis Task Queue
-The celery task queue is used to process client requests to run our neural network.
+The redis task queue is used to process client requests to run our neural network.

+you will need to install redis or redis-server depending on your platform and run it (as a daemon)

 ### SocketIO
 SocketIO is used to keep the client up to date with the progress of the request to process a photo